CUBoulder-HPCPerfAnalysis/memory/README.md

   * [Intel VTune](https://software.intel.com/en-us/intel-vtune-amplifier-xe/)
   * Sun Studio used to be freely distributed and include a profiler.

+### Day 5: 2015-01-28

+#### 0. Discussion

+* Divisions not hoisted out of loop
+* Can streamline conditionals
+* Use attributes for fine-grained control of inlining
+* Used Perf to check assembly

+#### 1. How to optimize further

+* Performance model is not in the ballpark for memory bandwidth
+* Only smaller problem sizes can benefit much
+* Vectorization should be able to speed up small sizes

+### Day 6: 2015-02-02

+#### 0. Experiments with stencils

+#### 1. Performance models

+* Express resource constraints as a linear program
+* Start with floating point and memory bandwidth, related by arithmetic intensity
+* Multiple phases
+* Amdahl's Law

+#### 2. Intro to iterative solvers

+* (At least) two phases: matrix application and orthogonalization
+* Preconditioning
+* Scalability of local methods

+#### 3. PETSc and Janus

+* Install locally (if convenient). http://mcs.anl.gov/petsc
+* Request an account and OTP device. https://rc.colorado.edu/support/userguide/accountrequest

 ## References

 * [STREAM Benchmark](http://www.cs.virginia.edu/stream/)